marigold-dev/training-dapp-1/README.md

     </tbody></table>
 ```

 Contracts are displaying its people now

 ![](doc/table.png)

-> :information_source: Wait around few second for blockchain confirmation and click on "fetch contracts" to refresh the list
+> :information_source: Wait around few second for blockchain confirmation and click on `fetch contracts` to refresh the list

 :confetti_ball: Congratulation, you have completed this first dapp training

 # :palm_tree: Conclusion :sun_with_face: